 By far the best-value way to experience the attraction is to buy an all-inclusive ticket that allows you entry to four different experiences.
 If you do this online, you will save even more money, so make sure you take a peek at the website www.landsend-landmark.co.uk prior to your visit.
 If you decide not to buy a ticket and pay only for parking, you can still access the site, the gift shops, the iconic sign post and the coastal path – but if you are considering taking children that will demand entertainment, Land’s End has plenty to offer at a reasonable price.

 An all-inclusive ticket will give you entry to the following four experiences:

 One for younger children we think.
 Read the clues and follow the interactive quest by answering questions and negotiating mirror mazes.
 Finish the quest by pulling Excalibur from the stone.
 Older children will whizz round this and be desperate to get on to the next thing, and smaller ones may be a bit overwhelmed by some of the graphics and sounds, so perhaps do this one first.

-We loved this.
-Loads of cute small animals packed into a small space that you can feed and pet.
+We loved this, picture loads of cute small animals!
 The animals are happy and well looked after and there are plenty of information signs around to tell you about the animal residents.
 Follow the winding pathways around the farm and go gooey over the rabbits.

 4D Film Experience